Winnipeg Lawn Care Services

 Like any good haircut, mowing requires technique.

-- Mow When Dry: Wet grass clippings can clump, ruining your lawn’s look and making clean-up a headache.
+-Mow When Dry: Wet grass clippings can clump, ruining your lawn’s look and making clean-up a headache.

-- Sharpen Those Blades: Dull mower blades can tear grass instead of slicing through cleanly, leading to brown edges—an aesthetic no-no!
+Sharpen Those Blades: Dull mower blades can tear grass instead of slicing through cleanly, leading to brown edges—an aesthetic no-no!

 3.4 Timing Your Cuts

-4.1 Understanding grass Water Needs
+4.1 Understanding Water Needs

 Next up is watering—an integral part of yard care that sometimes gets overlooked!
 Did you know that on average, lawns need about **1 to 1.5 inches** of water per week, including rainfall?
 Imagine trying to run a marathon with no water…that’s how your lawn feels!